dswalker/xerxes/README.md

 Finally, we'll now expose only the `instances/instance/public` directory to the web by configuring that in Apache.

-You can do that directly in the main httpd.conf file, or by creating a second config file and dropping that in your Linux disto's directory for Apache config files.
-In RHEL/CentOS that's in /etc/httpd/config.d
+You can do that directly in the main `httpd.conf` file, or by creating a second config file and dropping that in your Linux disto's directory for Apache config files.
+In RHEL/CentOS that's in `/etc/httpd/config.d`.

 Something like this should work: